imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 <p>
 </p>

-Alternatively, you can select the 'Raw data' option from the left side panel, if you are in the project status or analysis report page.
+Alternatively, you can select the '**Raw data**' option from the left side panel, if you are in the project status or analysis report page.

 <p>
 </p>